chainikonwar/ACM_BCB/README.md

 # How old are you really?
 From DNA Methylation to Biological Age
 # Chaini Konwar and Beryl Zhuang

-# A hands-on Epigenetic Clock Workshop
+# Epigenetic Clock Workshop (Lecture-based and Hands-on Interactive)

 ## Tutorial Abstract